 Cognex's MVSD products are manufactured utilizing a turnkey operation whereby the majority of component procurement, system assembly, and initial testing are performed by third-party contract manufacturers.
-Cognex's primary contract manufacturers are located in Ireland and Southeast Asia.
+Cognex's primary contract manufacturer is located in Indonesia.
 The contract manufacturers use specified components and assembly/test documentation created and controlled by Cognex.
-Certain components are presently available only from a single source.
-After the completion of initial testing, a fully-assembled product from the contract manufacturer is routed to our facility in Cork, Ireland or Natick, Massachusetts, USA, where trained Cognex personnel load the software onto the product and perform quality control procedures.
+After the completion of initial testing, a fully-assembled product from the contract manufacturers is routed to our facility in Cork, Ireland or Natick, Massachusetts, USA, where trained Cognex personnel load the software onto the product and perform quality control procedures.
 Finished product for customers in the Americas is then shipped from our Natick, Massachusetts facility, while finished product for customers outside of the Americas is shipped from our Cork, Ireland facility.
-Our distribution center in Koriyama, Japan was closed in December 2013 and all products for customers in Japan are now shipped from our Cork, Ireland facility.